containeroo/SyncFlaer/README.md

 #### Using Multiple Traefik Instances

-Starting with version 2.0.0, you can configure SyncFlaer to gather host rules from multiple Traefik instances.
+You can configure SyncFlaer to gather host rules from multiple Traefik instances.
 The configuration for two instances would look like this:

 ```yaml